zwilsoncc/docs/pages/docs/other/faq.md

 ## Why does Now give me random URLs and how can I change it?

-Due the [immutable nature of deployments](/docs/other/faq#how-do-i-update-my-deployment's-files-or-code), each time you run `now` you will get a new unique URL.
+Due to the [immutable nature of deployments](/docs/other/faq#how-do-i-update-my-deployment's-files-or-code), each time you run `now` you will get a new unique URL.
 To have a custom static URL you need to use the `now alias` command.

 > Read more on [Aliases and Domains](/docs/features/aliases).